 Services

 We can provide a wide range of services.
 Some people require up to planning permission stage only.
 Others require services from inception to completion.
-We work closely with other consultants to help the projects secure planning permission and to achieve the most cost effective outcome for the project.
+We work closely with competent contractors and other consultants to help projects secure planning permission and to achieve the most cost effective outcome for the project.

 Initial Consultation

 Some clients only require a single advisory consultation.
-The consultation will consist of the Architect doing quick measurements of the rooms in question/ area to be extended and advise on any planning requirements and/or exemptions.
 The Architect will explore all of the design possibilities with the client and look for the best and most economical way of achieving these.
 This can be arranged in the clients own home and at a time that suits the client .
 The fee for the initial consultation is €150 (payable on the day).

 Sketch Design